MarcusZeal/interactive_password_generator.py/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.

+This entire thing was spat out from a ChatGPT 4o session.
+It has received no extensive testing, no peer-review, and no reason to believe it's secure.
+Use and/or extend at your own risk.
+From in-house testing it seems to do what it's supposed to and the code isn't exactly breaking any grounds in complexity. haha

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.